spicyjack/8-16_bit_cpu_info/README.md

- - The CPU diagrams are based on the diagram of the MOS 6502 CPU that was shown on page 21 of the book ["Inside the Apple IIe"](https://archive.org/details/InsideTheAppleIIe/page/n39/mode/1up), by Gary P. Little.
+ - The CPU diagrams are based on the diagram of the MOS 6502 CPU that was shown on page 21 of the book ["Inside the Apple IIe"](https://archive.org/details/InsideTheAppleIIe/page/n39/mode/1up), by Gary B. Little.
 You can read the book on [archive.org](https://archive.org/details/InsideTheAppleIIe/page/n39/mode/1up).